ozde12/LTP/README.md

 # Subjective Question Generation for Narrative Texts

 This project focuses on generating subjective questions from narrative texts, using Lewis Carroll's *Alice in Wonderland* as the primary dataset.
-The project extends the capabilities of "Opinerium," which fine-tunes the Flan-T5-large model to generate questions that elicit opinions, interpretations, and personal reflections.
+The project uses the Flan-T5-small model to generate questions that elicit opinions, interpretations, and personal reflections.

 ### Goals
 - Generate high-quality subjective questions from literary texts.
 - Make model be able to handle narrative text challenges such as complex plots, varied styles, and character development.
-- Evaluate the model using both traditional metrics (e.g., BLEU, ROUGE) and semantic metrics (e.g., BERTScore).
+- Evaluate the model using traditional metrics BLEU, ROUGE and semantic metrics BERTScore.

 ### Features
 - Fine-tuned Flan-T5 model.